-Budgeted cost: £ 3,500
+Budgeted cost: £ 2,500

 Activity Evidence that supports this approach Cost Challenge number(s) addressed Smaller class sizes in Reading and Maths in LKS2 where PP numbers are highest.
 High staffing ratios in KS1/LKS2 to address the disadvantage gap.
 By working in smaller groups, teachers/TAs are able work on personal feedback with individual learning and targets on a more regular basis.
-This allows pupils to focus their actions on achieving their endpoints and helps them to align effort with outcome.
-Feedback Teaching and learning Toolkit Education Endowment Foundation EEF Teacher Feedback to Improve Pupil Learning Guidance Reports Education Endowment Foundation EEF £1,000 1, 3

-To build upon our targeted academic support in reading through RWInc and Maths through White Rose and Big Maths so we can provide additional hours to experienced supports assistants to provide high quality structured interventions.
-EEF (Education Endowment Foundation) evidence indicates that small group and one to one can be a powerful tool for supporting targeted pupils as part of a structured programme. £1,000 1, 3 Retaining and developing high quality staff by investing in their development "The primary tool for narrowing gaps is high quality teaching and learning.
+This allows pupils to focus their actions on achieving their endpoints and helps them to align effort with outcome. £1,000 1, 3 To build upon our targeted academic support in reading through RWInc and Maths through White Rose and Big Maths so we can provide additional hours to experienced supports assistants to provide high quality structured interventions.
+EEF (Education Endowment Foundation) evidence indicates that small group and one to one can be a powerful tool for supporting targeted pupils as part of a structured programme. £500 1, 3 Retaining and developing high quality staff by investing in their development "The primary tool for narrowing gaps is high quality teaching and learning.
 Poor teaching has a disproportionate effect on disadvantaged learners.
-The good news is that high quality teaching has a disproportionately positive effect on disadvantaged learners too. " Marc Rowlands - An Updated Practical Guide to pupil premium 2015 £1,000 1, 3 To release RWI lead to carry out monitoring and CPD with staff £500
+The good news is that high quality teaching has a disproportionately positive effect on disadvantaged learners too. " Marc Rowlands - An Updated Practical Guide to pupil premium 2015. £1,000 1, 3